 No, he doth but mistake the truth totally.
 (2.1.49-60)

 Reality reflects the nature of the speaker.
 This is not because reality is false, but because perspective is paramount.

-tricks upon's with savages and men of Ind, ha?
-I
+you put tricks upon's with savages and men of Ind?

-have not scaped drowning to be afeard now of your
+Ha?
+I have not scaped drowning to be afeard now

-ever went on four legs cannot make him give ground;
+man as ever went on four legs cannot make him

-and it shall be said so again while Stefano
+give ground," and it shall be said so again while

 To the Shakespearean audience, the wild tales of the Bermudas and other newly found and colonized places was as good as fantasy, though the places were real.
 Kind of like us talking about Mars.